EVA (EVA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 EVA Historical Price

-According to the latest data gathered on EVA live price page, the current price of EVA is 0.000575USD.
+According to the latest data gathered on EVA live price page, the current price of EVA is 0USD.
 The circulating supply of EVA(EVA) is

 In the past 24 hours, EVA has shown a price movement of